Secoranda/PR/Lab5/README.md

 On client part that means to test a port.
 As mentioned we can just send a message and wait it back, or other option is to use UdpClient, set a receive timeout on the underlying socket, make a connection to that remote server/port, Send some small message (byte[] !) and call Receive.
 This aproach will have same result.
+Also, to avoid any issues was used try catch blocks.

 I'm still dealing with server part.
 Have some issues with Socket.